The Grothendieck--Serre conjecture over valuation rings: The case of tori

 \section{The case of tori}

-The goal of this section is to prove the Grothendieck--Serre conjecture over valuation rings for tori (\Cref{GS-tori}), a non-Noetherian counterpart of Colliot-Th\'el\`ene--Sansuc's result \cite{CTS87}*{4.1}, then we extend it to groups of multiplicative type.
-In \emph{op.~cit.}, the authors defined flasque resolutions of tori over arbitrary base schemes, yielding several cohomological properties of tori over regular schemes.
+The goal of this section is to prove the Grothendieck--Serre conjecture over valuation rings for tori, a non-Noetherian counterpart of Colliot-Th\'el\`ene--Sansuc's result \cite{CTS87}*{4.1}, then we extend it to groups of multiplicative type (\Cref{GS-tori}~\ref{mult-brauer-ii}).
+Colliot-Th\'el\`ene and Sansuc defined flasque resolutions of tori over arbitrary base schemes, yielding several cohomological properties of tori over regular schemes.
 In particular, they proved that for a torus $T$ over a semilocal regular ring $R$ with total ring of fractions $K$,

 which is a stronger version of the Grothendieck--Serre conjecture for tori, see \cite{CTS87}*{4.1}.
 Nevertheless, if we substitute $R$ in (\ref{gs-old-tori}) with a valuation ring $V$, then the method in \emph{ibid.} does not work any more because of the non-Noetherianness of $V$.
 Seeking an alternative argument in this case, we induct on the rank of $V$ and use local cohomology.
 This case of tori obtained in \Cref{GS-tori} is crucial for subsequent steps of the proof of \Cref{GSVal}, such as for patching torsors (see Propositions \ref{decomp-gp} and \ref{rank-one-kernel-trivial}).